 “It is a sad state of affairs when numerous Alberta parents are subjected to the stress of the Alberta Human Rights Commission process simply for seeking to make informed decisions for the care of their own children,” continues Moore.
 “Parents have the right to decide on the best caregiver to entrust with their children.”

 “Our client is very happy to hear that the complaint against her has been dismissed,” states Moore.
-“We urge the Alberta Government and Human Rights Commission to prevent other careful parents from being subjected to this long and unnecessary process.”
+“We urge the Alberta Government and Human Rights Commission to prevent other careful parents from being subjected to this long, stressful, and unnecessary process.”